solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

         using the Azure portal]
     -   [Create and manage Azure Database for MySQL firewall rules by using the Azure CLI]
-    -   [ARM Reference for Firewall Rules][18]
+    -   [ARM Reference for Firewall Rules][13]

 ### Private Access

-As just discussed, Azure Database for MySQL offerings support public connectivity by default.
-However, most organizations will want to utilize private connectivity which limits access to Azure virtual networks and resources.
+As mentioned, Azure Database for MySQL supports public connectivity by default.
+However, most organizations will utilize private connectivity to limit access to Azure virtual networks and resources.

 > **Note:** There are many other [basic Azure Networking considerations]
 > that must be taken into account that are not the focus of this guide.

 ## Virtual Network Hierarchy

-An Azure virtual network is similar to a network deployed on-premises: it provides network isolation for workloads.
+An Azure virtual network is similar to a on-premises network.
+It provides network isolation for workloads.
 Each virtual network has a private IP allocation block.
-Choosing an allocation block is an important consideration, especially if the environment requires multiple virtual networks to be joined: the allocation blocks of the virtual networks cannot overlap.
-It is best practice to choose allocation blocks from [RFC 1918.]
+Choosing an allocation block is an important consideration, especially if the environment requires multiple virtual networks to be joined.

+> ![Warning][14] **Warning:** The allocation blocks of the virtual
+> networks cannot overlap.
+It is best practice to choose allocation
+> blocks from [RFC 1918.]

 > **Note**: When deploying a resource such as a VM into a virtual
 > network, the virtual network must be located in the same region and